TrevorH08/mr-robogers-neighborhood/README.md

 Describe: beepBoop();

-Test: "when entering the number 1 it should return 'beep'".
+Test: "when entering number, it should display counting up to number by 1".
 Code:
 Expected Output: "beep"